Posts : 2399 Join date : 2015-09-23 Age : 32 Location : Antwerp

 And holy hell I did not expect this to be as fun to read as it was.

 I also decided to do a small bit of research to aquire that cheeky face reveal from by going through the metal bands.
+I could be totally wrong but is the guy playing the keyboards on the fen wikipedia link you?
+Probably is because another live footage video I found was from that same performance in 2011.

 Anyways I am probably gonna read more interviews from Lionheart if they are as interresting as this one.

-"You're never too young to have a Vietnam flashback"
+_________________ "You're never too young to have a Vietnam flashback"

 -Julius Caesar